hanabi/hanabi.github.io/README.md

 ![Oblivious Finesse](img/oblivious_finesse.png)

-### The Trash Push Prompt/Finesse
+### The Trash Push Prompt & The Trash Push Finesse

 * If you see that a player *Trash Pushes* an unplayable one-away card, it is a signal to you that you have the connecting card.
-* If possible, you should allow for the possibility of a *Reverse Trash Push Prompt/Finesse*.
-Whether this is the correct thing to do or not is contextual on the pacing of the game and historical game state.
-  * Allowing for a *Reverse Trash Push Finesse* also has the advantage of potentially causing *Hesitation Blind Plays*, which can be advantageous to the team.

 ### The Suboptimal Color Prompt & The Suboptimal Color Finesse